MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 ## Azure policies

 Azure provides an extensive set of built-in policies related to Azure Disk Storage and its dependencies.
-Some of the preceding recommendations can be audited through Azure Policies.
-For example, you can check if:
+Some of the preceding recommendations can be audited through Azure Policy.
+For example, you can check whether:

 - Public network access to your managed disks is disabled
 - Azure Backup is enabled